iulspop/slack-web-scraper/README.md

   - A timeout in seconds for when to stop scrolling up the channel history and start scraping posts.
 Useful when scraping channels with a long history but don't need to scrape it all.
 For a very active channel, it could take 60 seconds to scroll up half a year then ~20min to scrape it.
 Example: `SCROLL_UP_TIMEOUT=30`

+- `HEADLESS_MODE` is optional.
+Set to `true` to scrape with the browser in headless mode.
+Example: `HEADLESS_MODE=true`.
+Helpful for scraping long channel/conversation histories, since the browser runs with a larger vertical viewport so can scrape it larger batches at a time.
+I recommend you start without running headless mode with one conversation or channel since you can see clearer if the collect scraper is working or not.

 3. Run `npm run collect`.
-You will see the browser open and start scraping data.
-By default the browser is configured to not run in headless mode, you can change the `options` object in `launchBrowser.js` to run the scraper in headless mode.
+You will see the browser open and start scraping data unless you set `HEADLESS_MODE` to `true`.
+In headless mode you will see status updates on the scraping process in the console output.

 ### Tip for collecting data with Windows Subsystem for Linux